 Documenting the diversity in multi-satellite AOD products at both regional and global scales is a key step in this direction.
 Biases in the observations and departure between observations can significantly affect the data assimilation outputs (Zhang and Reid, 2005), and the spatial and temporal structure of the systematic differences between satellite products needs to be properly understood and quantified in order to account for them in the assimilation process (Dee et al., 2005).
-Schutgens et al. (2020) reported results of an extensive analysis of 9 different algorithms (14 AOD products) using daily average AOD aggregated to 1° resolution.
-The study shows difference in regional biases, which tend to cancel out in the merged products (e.g., Sogacheva et al., 2020), different random error associated with quality of cloud screening and measurement noise, including differences from the same algorithm but different sensor (e.g., MODIS on Terra and Aqua platforms).
+Schutgens et al. (2020) reported results of an extensive analysis of nine different algorithms (14 AOD products) using daily average AOD aggregated to 1° resolution.
+This study shows a difference in regional biases, which tend to cancel out in the merged products (e.g., Sogacheva et al., 2020), and different random error associated with the quality of cloud screening and measurement noise, including differences from the same algorithm but different sensors (e.g., MODIS on Terra and Aqua).
 The AeroSat initiative coordinates scientific activities on satellite aerosol products, including intercomparisons of products, and aims to make more consistent definitions, tools, and formats used.
 Continuing these activities is recommended to monitor the consistency of existing satellite aerosol products and to pursue making them more consistent.

-3.2.
+3.3.
 Merged AOD Products

-It has been shown that, despite differences in information content, sampling, calibration, cloud masking, and algorithmic assumptions, merged products can be robust and outperform products from individual sensors.
-Merged products benefit from complementary spatial-temporal sampling of the individual products and allow creating long-term data records covering the lifetimes of multiple sensors.
-The quality of a merged data product is indicative for the consistency of the ingredients, needed for combined use in a data assimilation scheme.
-Examples are given for merged products from multiple LEO sensors (3.2.1), multiple GEO sensors (3.2.2), the combination of LEO and GEO sensors (3.2.3), and satellites and simulations (3.2.4).
+Despite differences in information content, sampling, calibration, cloud masking, and algorithmic assumptions, merged products can be robust and outperform products from individual sensors.
+Merged products benefit from complementary spatial-temporal sampling of the individual products and allow for creation of long-term data records covering the lifetimes of multiple sensors.
+The quality of a merged data product is indicative for the consistency of the ingredients needed for combined use in a data assimilation scheme.
+Examples are given for merged products from multiple LEO sensors (Section 3.3.1), multiple GEO sensors (Section 3.3.2), the combination of LEO and GEO sensors (Section 3.3.3), and satellites and simulations (Section 3.3.4).

-3.2.1.
+3.3.1.
 Merging Multiple LEO Products